andrinr/advanced-compute-shader/README.md

 # Advanced-Compute-Shader-TD
 This requires TouchDesigner 099.
 You can download TouchDesigner for free here: https://www.derivative.ca/099/Downloads/
-If you use the free TouchDesigner licence, you will have to adjust the resolution.
+With the free TouchDesigner licence (TouchDesigner Non-Commercial Licence), you will have to adjust the resolution.
 Simply locate the node called "constant1" and change x to 1280 and y to 720.
-If the project won't work, your GPU is probably to old to run GLSL 4.3 and higher, which is required here.
+If the project won't work, your GPU is probably too old to run GLSL 4.3 and higher, which is required here.

 Pseudo 3D music visualisation in TouchDesigner.
 Basic Principles: https://andrinrehmann.com/pseudo3d/